-Last updated in June 2013
+Last updated in January 2017

-In her capacity as CDU party chair, on 11 January 2013 Angela Merkel attended the European People’s Party (EPP) meeting in Limassol at the invitation of Nikos Anastasiades, President of the DISY.
-There is also lively exchange at parliamentary level.
-The German Bundestag’s German-Cypriot Parliamentary Friendship Group visited Cyprus in October 2011, as did the German Bundestag’s Committee on the Affairs of the European Union in July 2012.
-Since Cyprus applied for assistance through the European Stability Mechanism in late June 2012, talks have focused on the economic and financial crisis, for example during visits to Cyprus by the German Bundestag’s Committee on Economics and Technology in March and the Bundestag’s Finance Committee in April 2013.
+There is also a lively exchange between the two countries at political party and parliamentary level.
+In her capacity as CDU party chair, Angela Merkel attended the European People’s Party (EPP) meeting in Limassol on 11 January 2013 at the invitation of Nikos Anastasiades, President of the Democratic Rally party (DISY).
+The German Bundestag’s German-Cypriot Parliamentary Friendship Group visited Cyprus in October 2011 and March 2015.
+There were also visits to Cyprus by the German Bundestag’s Committee on the Affairs of the European Union in July 2012 and October 2016, Bundestag President Lammert in April 2013, Bundestag Vice-President Singhammer in October 2014, the Bundestag’s Committee on Economics and Technology in March and its Finance Committee in April 2013.

 Turkey’s 1974 military intervention in the north of the island effectively divided the country in two.
-Germany does not maintain official relations with the so-called Turkish Republic of Northern Cyprus (recognized only by Turkey) but has wide-ranging contacts with representatives of the Turkish Cypriot community at political and cultural level.
+Germany does not maintain official relations with the so-called Turkish Republic of Northern Cyprus (recognised only by Turkey) but has wide-ranging contacts with representatives of the Turkish Cypriot community at political and cultural level.

 Soon after Cyprus gained its independence, a trade and economic agreement was concluded between the two countries (1961), followed by an air transport agreement (1967), a double taxation agreement (1974) and an agreement on cross-border passenger and freight transport (1980).
 From 1987 onwards, the bulk of these agreements became EU law which, since Cyprus accession to the EU on 1 May 2004, now also applies in Cyprus.
 The new double taxation agreement entered into force on 16 December 2011 and was effective as of 1 January 2012.

 Germany maintains close cultural relations to both ethnic communities on the island as well as to the autochthonous Maronite community.
 The cornerstone of cultural relations between Germany and Cyprus is the Goethe Institute in Nicosia, which was re-opened in July 2011 after being closed for more than ten years.
 There is also a German-Cypriot Cultural Association, which cooperates closely with the Goethe Institute and the German Embassy in Nicosia, and a German-Turkish Cypriot Cultural Association.
-Other German-Cypriot organizations (German teachers’ and alumni associations) contribute to German cultural offerings on the island.
+Other German-Cypriot organisations (German teachers’ and alumni associations) contribute to German cultural offerings on the island.
 A cultural agreement with the Republic of Cyprus was concluded in 1971.

+In recent years, Germany has become attractive as a study destination for Cypriot students, academics and researchers, thanks to its low tuition fees, high quality of education and good career opportunities.
 Many Cypriots from the country’s two ethnic communities have studied in Germany, often with scholarships from the German Academic Exchange Service (DAAD), the Alexander von Humboldt Foundation and other funding agencies.
-An Institute for Interdisciplinary Cypriot Studies was established at the University of Münster in 1997 and there has been a DAAD lectureship at the University of Cyprus since the 2003 winter semester.
-Additional German lecturers at other higher education institutions in the island’s north and south are helping to intensify existing academic contacts, foster new ones and promote interest in studying in Germany.
+An Institute for Interdisciplinary Cypriot Studies was established at the University of Münster in 1997 and there has been a DAAD lectureship at the University of Cyprus since the 2003 winter semester, which has since become an integral part of the university.
+The DAAD lecturer is supported by a German language assistant.
+Additional German lecturers at other higher education institutions, including in the northern part of the island, are helping to intensify existing academic contacts, foster new ones and promote interest in studying in Germany.